ergoplatform/website/content/en/blog/2020-08-28-transcript-of-first-q-a-session-with-robert-kornacki.md

 **So the data can’t be pulled from the Ergo blockchain to the Eth blockchain?**

-Eventually if Eth implements NiPoPoW, but it wouldn't make any sense financially.
+Eventually, if Eth implements NiPoPoW, but it wouldn't make any sense financially.

 **What about Cardano?**